lidavidm/lidavidm.github.com/_drafts/adding-salt-and-pepper-to-python.md

 preserve their session?
 Services like [Wakiri](http://www.wakiri.io) provide this – but they’re a business, and we’re a project.

 One solution comes from Google itself: Native Client.
+This allows native code (C, C++) to be compiled into a portable intermediate language[^3], which Google Chrome will then compile and execute on the end-user’s machine.

 [^1]: We could do something like make a module for each user, and just